 The discipline of design and its fields of architecture, landscape architecture, urban design and planning deal with formulating solutions to many of the problems people face in their homes and cities, as well as suburban and natural environments.
 Architecture focuses on the design of buildings, while planning is concerned with the formulations of policies guiding the development of neighborhoods, cities, and regions.
 Landscape architecture and urban design resolves challenges that cross these scales.

-To prepare for graduate professional study in architecture, landscape design, urban design, or planning, students may emphasize study in one of these disciplinary areas.
-A broadly structured emphasis in design studies is also available.
-All graduates earn a bachelor of environmental design degree (BEnvD) as preparation for entry into graduate professional degree programs and the workplace.
+To prepare for graduate professional study in architecture, landscape design, urban design, or planning, students may major in one of these disciplinary areas.
+A broadly structured major in design studies is also available.
+All graduates earn a bachelor of environmental design degree (BEnvd) as preparation for entry into graduate professional degree programs and the workplace.

 The program has taken a broad and integrative view of the design professions in developing its undergraduate curriculum.
 In recent years the challenges and opportunities facing the design professions have changed dramatically.
 Clients and employers demand a diverse educational experience that prepares students to work collaboratively within a team of design professionals.